djodjo89/hadoop-docker/README.md

 ```
 ## start project
 ### beware !
-it may be necessary to wait a bit less than a minute before being able to use the machine (on the first run, expect a ten-minute long start, which corresponds to time necessary to copy hadoop files)
+it may be necessary to wait a bit less than a minute before being able to use the machine (this duration corresponds to the time needed to copy hadoop files and start hadoop daemons)
+you may check the initialization process at `/logs/ansible.txt`
 ### command
 this command should open a hadoop terminal
 ```console